-Wildlife trade is regulated through the Convention on International Trade on Endangered Species (CITES) to which 178 countries are signatories.
-In March 2013 representatives from these countries and other interested parties, including ZSL, are meeting in Bangkok at the 16th Conference of the Parties (COP 16).
-Delegates will decide on issues that will go a long way to deciding the fate of many species including amongst others, proposals to legalise trade in rhino horn, how to address the massive illegal ivory trade and providing stronger protection for sharks.
+Wildlife trade is regulated through the Convention on International Trade on Endangered Species (CITES) to which 179 countries are signatories.
+In March 2013 representatives from these countries and other interested parties, including ZSL, met in Bangkok at the 16th Conference of the Parties (COP 16).
+Delegates debated issues that will go a long way to deciding the fate of many species including amongst others, proposals to legalise trade in rhino horn, how to address the massive illegal ivory trade and providing stronger protection for sharks.

 Urgent action is needed to face this crisis, to help countries control poaching on the ground as well as to take steps to reduce the demand in countries like China, Thailand and Vietnam that is ultimately driving the demand for wildlife and wildlife products.
 ZSL is already active in fighting wildlife crime through our global conservation projects.